-- Perfect size (width)s for small and larger orthoses.
-Can accomodate different sized fingers and different orthotic designs.
+- Perfect size (width) for small and larger orthoses.
+Can accommodate different sized fingers and different orthotic designs.

-- Allows precise modelling conform the patient anatomy, for example the webspace.
+- Allows precise modelling conform the patient anatomy, for example in the web space.

-- Orthoses can be remoulded when corrections are needed.
+- Orthoses can be adapted when corrections are needed.
 Avoids waste of material.

 - Soft touch feeling and smooth edges.
 Lightweight.
 Allows ventilation.
 Prevents maceration of the skin.
 Excellent patient comfort and compliance.

 - Allows to easily cut small pieces to use as reinforcement of the orthoses when desired.